-On January 22, 2019 the Company announced safety and preliminary efficacy data for the Phase 2a study.
+On January 22, 2019, the Company announced safety and preliminary efficacy data for the Phase 2a clinical study evaluating CC-31244 for the treatment of HCV infected individuals.
 All subjects had completed the six-week treatment regimen.
 The treatment was well tolerated with no study discontinuations due to adverse events.
 Eight of 12 subjects achieved the primary efficacy endpoint of sustained virologic response at 12 weeks after completion of treatment (SVR12).
 SVR12 is defined as undetectable virus in blood 12 weeks after completion of treatment and is considered a virologic cure.
 The trial was conducted at the Institute of Human Virology, University of Maryland School of Medicine and the final study report is expected during the second half of 2019.
+New data indicates patients that achieved sustained virologic response had significantly higher frequencies of terminally differentiated effector memory CD8+ T cells compared with those who relapsed, allowing identification of patients more likely to respond to ultrashort treatment.